fkesheh/mcp-agent-server/README.md

 > 1. Run `npm run build` to rebuild the project
 > 2. Restart your MCP client to apply changes

-You can use `agents-config.ts` as a reference for creating your custom configuration.
-The default configuration includes:
+### Default Configuration

+The server comes with a default `agents-config.json` that includes:

 1. **Sequential Thinking Agent**: For complex problem solving
 2. **Brave Search Agent**: For web searching
 3. **Memory Agent**: For storing and retrieving information
 4. **Master Agent**: Combines multiple agents
-5. **Calculator Agent**: Provides basic calculation tools

 > **Important**: After making changes to your agent configurations, remember to:
 >